Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Results

 \subsection{Main group molecules}

 We begin examining the performance of various methods in molecules containing the main group elements.
-We test the performance for weakly correlated (HEAT dataset), moderately strongly correlated (W4-MR dataset), and significantly strongly correlated systems (\ce{N2} dissociation).
-We also test the accuracy of calculated dipole moments for two molecules that were found to be challenging in a previous study.
+We test the performance for weakly correlated (HEAT dataset and isomerization energies for the W4-ISO20 subset), moderately strongly correlated (W4-MR dataset), and significantly strongly correlated systems (\ce{N2} dissociation).
+We also test the accuracy of calculated dipole moments for a set of small molecules.